TomHAnderson/box_sync/README.md

 Reproduce
 ---------
-1. Copy config/autoload/local.php.dist to config.autoload.local.php
+1. Copy config/autoload/local.php.dist to config/autoload/local.php
    and edit with OAuth2 key and secret for a valid connection.

 2. Download and run Composer (https://getcomposer.org/)